 Who Qualifies for E2 Visas?

-In order to qualify for an E2 visa, the applicant must:
+In order to qualify for an E2 visa, the applicant must meet the following criteria.

-- Come from a country which offers the same benefits to United States citizens
+- Come from a country that offers the same benefits to United States citizens.

 - The enterprise must be real and in operation.
 If the investment is speculative or idle, it will not qualify.
 Funds that are uncommitted, sitting in a bank account or security do not qualify as investments.

 - Loans are not permitted.
 The investor must be in complete control of the funds.
 The investment must be at risk commercially.